rarimo/rarime/packages/connector/README.md

-# Metamask Snap Connector
+# Rarime Connector

-MetaMask Snap connector is used to install snap and exposes methods for calling snap on dApps and other applications.
+Rarime connector is used to install snap and exposes methods for calling snap on dApps and other applications.

 ## Usage

-Adapter has an exposed function for installing the snap.
+Connector has an exposed function for installing the snap.

 ```typescript
 async function enableSnap(